Arcus Social Justice Corps (ASJC) Fellowship

 We seek to attract students with the most potential to make direct and transformational social change in the world through planning, research, and design.

-Arcus Fellows are a selected by a CED committee that includes faculty, staff, and alums who are practitioners in social justice fields.
+Arcus Fellows are selected by a CED committee that includes faculty, staff, and alums who are practitioners in social justice fields.

-- You must be apply to a UC Berkeley College of Environmental Design master’s program by the fall 2023 deadline
+- You must apply to a UC Berkeley College of Environmental Design master’s program by the fall 2023 deadline

 - You must be a U.S. citizen, have permanent residence, or have DACA or refugee status